-The community of faith is responsible for providing the salary and benefits.
+The community of faith is responsible for providing the support outlined in I.3.4.3.

 It may ask for financial assistance if it is unable to fulfill this responsibility.
 The request is made through the regional council to the appropriate General Council working unit.